FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 However, with this criterion, we may as well increase the number of words, just to decrease the code to text ratio.
 This leads to longer documents that are both text and code heavy and, in turn, harder to read.
 A better solution is to **simplify both code and text, while keeping the code to word ratio reasonably low**.

-> I had the idea of code to text ratio from the data-ink ratio introduced by Edward Tufte in [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi) as a quantity to maximise to convey information through graphic in a more effective way.
+> I had the idea of code to text ratio from the data-ink ratio introduced by Edward Tufte in [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi) as a quantity to maximise to convey information through graphics in a more effective way.
 >
 > Related to code to text ratio is Donald Knuth's paradigm of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) that encourages people to write for people, rather than computers.